cursorless-dev/cursorless/docs/user/README.md

 This guide assumes you've already [installed Cursorless](installation.md).

-Once you understand the concepts, you can pull up a cheatsheet for reference using either `"cursorless reference"` or `"cursorless cheatsheet"` commands within VSCode.
+Once you understand the concepts, you can pull up a cheatsheet for reference by saying either `"cursorless reference"` or `"cursorless cheatsheet"` with VSCode focused.

 You can get back to these docs by saying `"cursorless docs"`, `"cursorless help"` within VSCode.